FisherShi/UDACITY_CARND_T1_P5/writeup_template.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to only search the bottom half of the image.
-The windows have 15 rows, increasing sizes when approaching the bottom of the image, and an overlap of 0.7.  the code is in section: 'test on image' of the IPython notebook: 'Vehicle_detection'
+The windows have 12 rows, 4 different sizes, increasing sizes when approaching the bottom of the image, and an overlap of 0.8.  the code is in section: 'slide windows' of the IPython notebook: 'Vehicle_detection'

 an example image below: